chalbert/Backbone-Multiviews/README.md

         }
     });

-There are 2 kinds of views
+There are 2 kinds of views:

+1. Static views.
+2. Dynamic views.

 ### Static Views

 Static views are *parts* of your view, like a UI component, a widget.
 Spliting a view in several component can help